chris-ryan/ansible-osx/README.md

 # Getting/creating the ansible playbook

-You can download the ansible playbook from github, edit the files within `roles/common/vars``` to add your preferred packages, then skip to Running the playbook or, create it from scratch using the following instructions:
+You can [download] the ansible playbook:
+`git clone https://github.com/chris-ryan/ansible-osx.git` and edit the files within `roles/common/vars` to add your preferred packages, then skip to [Running the playbook] or, create it from scratch using the following instructions:

 ### Create the playbook folder and inventory